humzamo/data-processor/README.md

 ## Introduction

-This Go microservice connects to a Mongo database with information about people, parses their names to find their middle names, and saved the result in a field in the collection.
+This Go microservice connects to a Mongo database with information about people, parses their names to find their middle names, and saves the result in a field in the collection.

 ## Requirements